eblerjana/pangenie/README.md

 ## Usage

-PanGenie is run in two separate steps.
-A pre-processing step and a genotyping step.
-The pre-processing step has to be run only once per input VCF, meaning in cases where the same input variants are genotyped across multiple samples, the pre-processing needs to be run only a single time.
+PanGenie can be run in two separate steps.
+A preprocessing step (`` PanGenie-index ``) and a genotyping step (`` PanGenie-genotype ``).
+The preprocessing step has to be run only once per input VCF.
+This means that in cases where one wants to genotype the same input variants across multiple samples, pre-processing needs to be run only a single time.
 The genotyping step needs to be run separately for each sample.
 Below, details on how to run PanGenie are provided.
+In addition, we also provide a single command (`` PanGenie ``) to run both of these steps.
+The latter is useful for cases where one just wants to genotype a single sample and is equivalent to first running `` PanGenie-index `` and then `` PanGenie-genotype ``.

 ### Preprocessing step

 During preprocessing, steps unrelated to the genotyped sample(s) are performed, like processing the input variants and determining unique k-mers in the graph.
 In a setting in which the same set of input variants are genotyped across multiple samples, the advantage is that this preprocessing step needs to be run only once.
 The preprocessing step can be run using the command `` PanGenie-index ``:

-`` PanGenie-index -v <variants.vcf> -r <reference.fa> -t <number of threads> ``
+`` PanGenie-index -v <variants.vcf> -r <reference.fa> -t <number of threads> -o <outfile-prefix>``

 The full list of options is previded below: